 At Luther your need-based financial aid is based on information gathered from the Free Application for Federal Student Aid (FAFSA).
 A standard formula mandated by the federal government is used to calculate your Expected Family Contribution (EFC), or the amount of money your family is expected to be able to pay towards your education in a given year.
-This number will be the same for every school to which you apply.
+Your EFC will be the same for every school to which you apply.

 Financial Aid then takes the total cost for attending Luther for a year (including an estimate for the cost of books, transportation and personal expenses) and subtracts your Expected Family Contribution.
 The result is your demonstrated need.
 In other words: